Loading

 Henrico Noise Precedent

 Henrico County planning staff have cited generator noise in multiple prior data center CUP denials.
 The pattern exists in public hearing records.
-RealClear's Comparable Analyst reads those records.
+RealClear's Comparable outcomes review reads those records.
 The outcome on Azalea Avenue was consistent with established staff posture in this jurisdiction — not a surprise.

 “You can't make a diesel generator quiet enough for a residential neighborhood by making the data center smaller.”